MITLibraries/docker-matomo/docs/HOWTO.md

 exit
 ```

-Once the database is loaded, wait for the Matomo instance to stabilize.
-Then, log in to the Matomo web UI and verify that all is well.
+Once the database is loaded, log in to the Matomo web UI and verify that all is well.

 ## WIP: Troubleshooting